-Why are eagle couples in Decorah working on their nests right now?
+Why are eagle couples in Decorah working on their nests and bonding right now?
 Among non-tropical birds, many activities (reproduction, molt, migration) are linked to daylight length.
 We’ve primarily discussed the photosensitive period of bird life here, when daylight lengthens, gonads start swelling, and human watchers start counting the days until eggs are laid.
 However, birds also have a photorefractory period that in many northern birds begins slightly prior to summer solstice in mid-June.
 Gonads start shrinking, a new hormonal regime takes precedence, and many northern birds start preparing for winter.
 This might include social behaviors like flocking (something many mid-westerners start seeing in August), the cessation of care for fledglings, serious eating in preparation for migration, and dispersal from home territories.
 Researchers are quite sure that gonadal changes drive vernal (spring) behavior, but autumnal behavior is a lot harder to figure out.

 Since daylight length is so important, we should probably chart it, right?
 At Decorah’s latitude, the cycle of 365 days plots into a nice bell curve that looks something like this.